-

 OUR RESEARCH

-Our lab focuses on understanding how neural processes in our brains result in visual perception and behaviour.
-We seek to understand how the visual system meets the challenges that the ever-changing dynamic 3D world confronts her with.
-Therefore we investigate how the visual system functions in lab-based and in less controlled environments (using both static and dynamic stimuli) in light of neuro-functional models we developed.
+Our lab focuses on understanding how neural processes in our brains result in visual perception, cognition and behaviour.
+We seek to understand how the visual system meets the challenges that the ever-changing dynamic 3D world confronts her with, and how vision influences many aspects of our behaviour even when we are not (fully) aware of it.
+We study these issues in lab-based and in less controlled environments (using both static and dynamic stimuli) in light of neuro-functional models we develop.
 We use fMRI to study brain activity, MRI to investigate brain structure, psychophysics coupled with eye tracking to evaluate how behavioural responses are related to brain measures, and computational approaches.
-We study healthy individuals but also developmental cases and brain damaged patients.
+We study neurotypical individuals but also developmental cases and brain damaged patients from across different age groups.

 Specific research directions in our lab